-- a) The League is the only unit of organization. - b) The League shall be governed by the Board of Directors as elected by the membership or appointed by the President in accordance with the League's Bylaws. - c) All the League's administrative regulations will be governed by the League's Bylaws.
-The Bylaws shall control if there are any inconsistent terms between this document and the Bylaws. - d) The League shall: - 1) Provide all players with uniforms. - 2) Provide accident insurance coverage for all players, coaches and umpires. - e) The Minor League shall consist of two separate leagues: the 3rd Grade League and - the 4th Grade League, each with its own League Director. - f) The League Director shall be appointed by the Executive Board and shall oversee the day to day operations of each league.
-The League Director shall not be a - parent/guardian of any children that are players in the league of which he or she oversees.
+- a) The League is the only unit of organization. - b) The League shall be governed by the Board of Directors as elected by the membership or appointed by the President in accordance with the League's By-laws. - c) All the League's administrative regulations will be governed by the League's Bylaws.
+The Bylaws shall control if there are any inconsistent terms between this document and the Bylaws. - d) The League shall: - 1) Provide all players with uniforms. - 2) Provide accident insurance coverage for all players, coaches and umpires. - 3) The League Director shall be appointed by the Executive Board and shall oversee the day-to-day operations of each league.
+The League Director shall not be a parent/guardian of any children that are players in the league of which he or she oversees.